danthegoodman1/ClickhouseClustering/README.md

 ## Running keeper on dedicated nodes

-It's simple to move keeper to its own nodes, just clone the docker file and drop the clickhouse service (and drop the keeper on the original).
+It's simple to move keeper to its own nodes, just clone the config file and drop the clickhouse configs.

 ## Logging and metrics